 - Hit St. Martin, Anguilla, St. Kitts, and Nevis around 8 a.m.

-- Hit British Virgin Islands, U.S. Virgin Islands, and Puerto Rico 2 p.m.
+- Hit the British Virgin Islands, U.S. Virgin Islands, and Puerto Rico at about 2 p.m.
 The governor of Puerto Rico said electricity was restored to 144,000 homes in the days following.

 Thursday, Sept.
 7: